BartvLaatum/GreenLight-Gym2/README.md

 3. **Visualizations**
     - **Plotting**: The repository includes scripts under [visualisations](./visualisations/) for plotting learning curves and cost metrics
-___
+__
 ### Notes

 Adjust paths in `setup.py` if your libraries (like `CasADi`) are installed in different locations.
 The repository is designed as a reinforcement learning environment for greenhouse crop production.
-The environment ([TomatoEnv](./gl_gym/environments/tomato_env.py)) are configurable via the config files in envs.
+The environment ([TomatoEnv](./gl_gym/environments/tomato_env.py)) and the RL algorithms configurable via the config files in envs.

 ## Future